Nuclear Fuel Cycle Royal Commission: Announcement and sequence of events

 In February 2015, Premier Jay Weatherill announced that the Government of South Australia would be undertaking a Royal Commission to investigate South Australia's potential future role in the nuclear fuel cycle.
 Former South Australian Governor Kevin Scarce was appointed as Royal Commissioner.

 The Terms of Reference for the commission were set following two rounds of public submissions which were subsequently published on the Government of South Australia's YourSAy website.
-The Terms of Reference were announced on the 19th of March 2015 by the Governor of South Australia Hieu Van Le.
+The Terms of Reference were announced on 19 March 2015 by the Governor of South Australia Hieu Van Le.
 They directed the royal commission to investigate matters related to exploration, extracting and milling; further processing and manufacture; electricity generation; and management, storage and disposal of waste.

 A set of four Issues Papers, written by the Commission's Technical Research Team, were released via the Commission's website in March 2015.
 A period for public submissions responding to questions posed in the Issues Papers closed on 3 August 2015.
 By 11 August 2015, 73 submissions had been made available to the public.
 Over 250 submissions were received, of which 247 were made publicly available.
 The Commission used these submissions to inform the preparation of a series of public hearings.

 In May 2015, a list of names of staff and their potentially relevant pecuniary interests was published on the Nuclear Fuel Cycle Royal Commission's website.

 The first of an expected 30 to 40 public hearings was to be held in Adelaide on 9 September 2015 and hearings were expected to continue into early 2016.

 A report of the Commission's Tentative Findings was released on 15 February 2016, and was followed by another 5 week opportunity for public comment.
 Responses received were to be published on the Commission's website on 2 May 2016.
 As of 5 May 2016, 104 of the 170 submissions which directly addressed the Tentative Findings had been made publicly available.

 The Commission's final report was delivered to the South Australian Governor on 6 May 2015.
 Thereafter, former Commissioner Scarce continued to provide occasional briefings and presentations related to the Commission's inquiry and findings, beginning with a briefing for the Premier and Cabinet on 9 May 2019.